post featured image

 1. Loop the resistance band around the arches of both feet (around soles of shoes).
 Begin standing with feet shoulder-width distance apart.

 2. Step your left foot out wide, stretching the band as far as you can.
-As you step out, sit back into a squat, lowering your hips parallel to knees.
+As you step out, sit back into a squat, lowering your hips parallel to the knees.

 3. Hold this loaded squat position as you step your left foot in slightly.
 You should now be in a narrow squat position.
 Tension is still on the band.